 Her conference presentations include:

 Howells, K, & Lucassen, M. (2017, October).
 Returning from Rio: The Post-Olympic Blues, A Qualitative Exploration.
-Paper accepted by the Association of Applied Sport Psychology Annual Conference, The Hilton Orlando Lake Buena Vista, Orlando, FL, 18-21 October 2017.
+Paper presented at the Association of Applied Sport Psychology Annual Conference, The Hilton Orlando Lake Buena Vista, Orlando, FL, 18-21 October 2017.

 Howells, K. (2016, December).
 Swimming upstream: growth in elite swimming, a PhD challenge.
 Paper presented at the Division of Sport and Exercise Psychology Conference, The Mercure Hotel, Cardiff, 12-13 December 2016 (Award Presentation).